udaan-iitt/editions/2022_June/Ghosts in the Machine.md

 The visuals switch across various city skylines as various clips from the radio are played.
 A segment of a news report from the *Tiananmen square protests* of 1989 along with the famous sound-bite of *Reagan* requesting *Gorbachev* to tear down *the Berlin wall* play, as the visuals show a conductor in front of an orchestra, telling us that they control the music.

 Clearly, the *4th PSYOPs Group* wants us to think of it being involved in the breakup of the *Soviet Union* and the protests in *China*.
 Ironically, the *USA* was quick to deny involvement in these events when accused of manufacturing crises to destabilize its geopolitical rivals.
 Now the *4th PSYOPs Group* seems to be taking unofficial credit.
-Almost like saying "Come on guys, it had *nothing* to do with us" _*wink, wink*_
+Almost like saying "Come on guys, it had *nothing* to do with us!" _*wink, wink*_

 The scene shifts to a chessboard, meant to represent how the *4th PSYOPs Group* (like most intelligence organizations) sees the world: